Individual Pension Plans no longer a rare breed

 Industry experts believe registered IPPs will grow to more than 300,000 representing $200 billion in assets by 2020, given that contributions to IPPs greatly exceed RRSP payments for individuals 40 and older.
-That's largely because the divide increases with age between what can be contributed into an IPP versus an RRSP.
+That’s largely because the divide increases with age between what can be contributed to an IPP versus an RRSP.
 In 2006, maximum current service contributions that can be made into an IPP for an individual could be as high as a $41,000, instead of the maximum RRSP contribution of $18,000.

-The other reason for the growth in IPPs is that these plans allow companies to contribute for the IPP member for years of service prior to the set-up of the plan, going back to 1991.
+The other reason for the growth in IPPs is that these plans allow companies to contribute to the IPP member for years of service prior to the set-up of the plan, going back to 1991.
 If the first year of the set-up of an IPP is 2006, the past service and current service funding contribution/ corporate tax deduction and tax deferral for an IPP member could be as much as $361,000.

 It must be remembered that IPPs are registered pension plans that must be set up and maintained properly.
-If it is determined that an IPP is not in compliance with the Income Tax Act/ regulations and CRA's Registered Plans Directorate regulations, the registration of an IPP may be revoked at anytime.
+If it is determined that an IPP is not in compliance with the Income Tax Act/ regulations and CRA’s Registered Plans Directorate regulations, the registration of an IPP may be revoked at any time.
 To remain registered with CRA, the plans need to satisfy four criteria:

 The IPP must comply with all laws and regulations governing registered plans and all filings must be up to date.